abravalheri/validate-pyproject/docs/faq.rst

 bigger number of people can easily understand the schemas and modify them if necessary.

-Additionally, `PEP 518`_ already includes a JSON Schema representation, which suggests that it can be used at the same time as specification language and validation tool.
+Additionally, :pep:`518` already includes a JSON Schema representation, which suggests that it can be used at the same time as specification language and validation tool.